ALIPHATICHYD/DIVEHQ-INTERNSHIP-TASK/SUBMISSION.md

 * Creating a new file called 'tests.py' in users folder

 * Creating a new file called 'urls.py' in dive folder

+* Creating a new file called 'urls.py' in dive folder